OFFICIAL PAYMENT PARTNER OF UEFA EURO 2024™

 What is Wise Business?

 While Wise (formerly TransferWise) was launched in 2011, its business arm was introduced in 2016.
-Wise has 16 million registered users globally and Wise Business has 300,000 users [4].
+Wise has 16 million registered users globally and Wise Business is used by 300,000 users every quarter [4].

 Quick look: Pros and cons of Wise Business